Introduction

 The Mean Value Property

-The Poisson integral formula on the unit disk has a particularly transparent
+The Poisson integral formula on the unit disk suggests the statement

 Theorem: Mean Value Property of Harmonic Functions